It is officially autumn.

 When roads and railway are back to normal, buses and trains will operate as usual.
 Reaching these places will be more convenient and less time consuming.

-Where is your favourite place for autumn foliage in Japan?
+Where is your favourite place for autumn foliage in your country?